mozilla/pkipolicy/rootstore/policy.md

     825 days or less; and
 6.  otherwise operate in accordance with published criteria that we deem acceptable.
+7. Ensure that all certificates within the scope of this policy, as described in Section 1.1, adhere to this policy.

 CAs MUST follow and be aware of discussions in the [mozilla.dev.security.policy][MDSP] forum, where Mozilla's root program is